Harriet Elizabeth ‘Betty’ Grimley

 Harriet Elizabeth “Betty” Grimley went home to be with her Lord and Savior Jesus Christ on Sunday, Aug.
-2, 2020 at Robert Packer Hospital following a heart attack.
+2, 2020, at Robert Packer Hospital following a heart attack.
+Her life was a testimony of love for God and her family.

+One of 10 children, Betty was the seventh child born to Robert and M. Ruth Maslin.
+She was born in South Waverly and raised on the family farm in Litchfield.
+She was always grateful to be born into a family that loved the Lord.
+Like her father, she had a deep interest in Biblical prophecy and was a faithful supporter of Chosen People Ministries.

+On Sept.
+3, 1948, she married her high school sweetheart, Robert Stanley Grimley.
+Together they raised three daughters: Elizabeth, Patricia and Brenda.
+Betty worked for approximately 14 years at Penn York Lanes in Waverly, New York, as a secretary/bookkeeper.
+She also assisted her husband with the business end of Grimley Excavating.
+Upon their retirement they spent many years enjoying the lake Bob built in Ridgebury Township.
+They were blessed with 52 years together until Bob’s passing on Dec.
+13, 2000.

 (0) comments